"The measure of a man is what he does with power."

 Power and Responsibility

-The King knows that his realm is healthiest when everyone is empowered.
+The King knows his realm is healthiest when everyone is empowered.
 He shares power and encourages others to find their own inner seat.

-Cultivating Power
+Growing Power

 The Fruit of Mature Power